-Secondly, we will focus on the opportunities and challenges at the intersection of artificial intelligence and healthcare delivery, with two objectives:
+We will focus on the opportunities and challenges at the intersection of artificial intelligence and healthcare delivery, with two objectives:

-- 4. Complete a scan of expertise in New Zealand, to include researchers, businesses and stakeholders with expertise across disciplines (e.g. computer science, pattern recognition, philosophy, psychology, medical imaging, healthcare innovation and IT, science and society, data oversight and data sovereignty issues, particularly for Māori, and ethics). - 5.
-Do a deep dive into the opportunities afforded and challenges posed in the healthcare domain, delivering a short report ahead of the election which includes recommendations for government.
-Some consideration of how current systems and enablers may need to adapt to maximise the benefits of these new technologies will be included, in collaboration with the Manatū Hauora | Ministry of Health (via CSA Dr Ian Town) and MBIE.
+1. Complete a scan of expertise in New Zealand, to include researchers, businesses, consumers and stakeholders with expertise across disciplines (e.g. computer science, pattern recognition, philosophy, psychology, medical imaging, healthcare innovation and IT, science and society, data oversight and data sovereignty issues, particularly for Māori, and ethics).

+2. Do a deep dive into the opportunities afforded and challenges posed in the healthcare domain, delivering a short report ahead of the election which includes recommendations for government.
+Some consideration of how current systems and enablers may need to adapt to maximise the benefits of these new technologies will be included, in consultation with the Manatū Hauora | Ministry of Health (via CSA Dr Ian Town) and with additional input from MBIE.
 The demarcation between AI-assisted healthcare and "regular healthcare" is not clear cut and it will be important to understand where existing regulatory frameworks can and can't operate, before complicating the landscape with new regulatory frameworks.